 Published in 2021, the IDB's overarching "Vision 2025" strategy identifies climate resilience, mitigation and adaptation as being part of a "pathway to accelerate the recovery" (in reference to the global economic situation post-COVID-19 pandemic).
-Proceeding the respective of the global economic situation post-COVID-19 pandemic).
-Procedure of the global economic situation post-COVID-19 pandemic).
-Procedure of the considered across all activities, is identified as a "cornerstone" of Vision 2025.
+Consequently, the need for mainstreaming climate change, to be considered across all activities, is identified as a "cornerstone" of Vision 2025.
 While there is specific reference to facilitating the Paris alignment of regional countries, little specific detail is provided regarding this.
 The IDB Group climate change action plan (CCAP) 2021-2025, describes climate change as threatening "the achievement of social and economic results across Latin American and Caribbean (LAC)" and is centered around the six-building blocks structure of the joint MDB Paris alignment process.
 Since 2021, the IDB has developed its own framework to screen its operations for Paris alignment in a country context, operational as of April 2023.